Bill Haywood

-William Dudley "Big Bill" Haywood (February 4, 1869 – May 18, 1928) was an American labor organizer and founding member and leader of the Industrial Workers of the World (IWW) and a member of the executive committee of the Socialist Party of America.
+William Dudley Haywood (February 4, 1869 – May 18, 1928), nicknamed "Big Bill", was an American labor organizer and founding member and leader of the Industrial Workers of the World (IWW) and a member of the executive committee of the Socialist Party of America.
 During the first two decades of the 20th century, Haywood was involved in several important labor battles, including the Colorado Labor Wars, the Lawrence Textile Strike, and other textile strikes in Massachusetts and New Jersey.

-Haywood was an advocate of industrial unionism, a labor philosophy that favors organizing all workers in an industry under one union, regardless of the specific trade or skill level; this was in contrast to the craft unions that were prevalent at the time, such as the AFL.
+Haywood was an advocate of industrial unionism, and syndicalism, a labor philosophy that favors organizing all workers in an industry under one union, regardless of the specific trade or skill level; this was in contrast to the craft unions that were prevalent at the time, such as the AFL.
 He believed that workers of all ethnicities should be united, and favored direct action over political action.

-Haywood was often targeted by prosecutors due to his support for violence.
-An attempt to prosecute him in 1907 for his alleged involvement in the murder of Frank Steunenberg failed, but in 1918 he was one of 101 IWW members jailed for anti-war activity during the First Red Scare.
+Haywood was often targeted by prosecutors due to his alleged support for property violence.
+An attempt to prosecute him in 1907 for his alleged involvement in the murder of Frank Steunenberg failed, but in 1918 he was one of 101 IWW members jailed during the First Red Scare.
 He was sentenced to twenty years.
-In 1921, while out of prison during an appeal of his conviction, Haywood fled to the Soviet Union, where he spent the remaining years of his life.
+In 1921, while out of prison during an appeal of his conviction, Haywood fled to the Soviet Union, where he spent the remaining years of his life and where he died in 1928.
+Paul Freeman, John Reed, Charles Ruthenberg, William Z. Foster and Haywood are the only five Americans to be buried at the Kremlin Wall Necropolis.

 Biography

 Early life

-Bill Haywood was born in 1869 in Salt Lake City, Utah Territory.
+Haywood was born in 1869 in Salt Lake City, Utah Territory.
 His father, a former Pony Express rider, died of pneumonia when Haywood was three years old.
-His mother Elizabeth was an Episcopalian.
+His mother, Elizabeth, was an Episcopalian.

 At age nine, Haywood injured his right eye while whittling a slingshot with a knife, permanently blinding that eye.
 He never had his damaged eye replaced with a glass eye; when photographed, he would turn his head to show his left profile.
 After his uncle Richard arranged for Haywood to work as an indentured laborer on a farm, a job Haywood disliked, he changed his name from William Richard to William Dudley after his father.
 At age 15, with very little formal education, Haywood began working in the mines.
 After brief stints as a cowboy and a homesteader, he returned to mining in 1896.
 High-profile events such as the Haymarket Massacre in 1886 and the Pullman Strike in 1894 fostered Haywood's interest in the labor movement.